MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 To follow this Getting Started, you need to:

 * Install MICROEJ SDK 6.
-* Get the VEE port from Github.
+* Get the VEE Port sources from Github.

 Install MICROEJ SDK 6
 ^^^^^^^^^^^^^^^^^^^^^